Pakhomovskii/solidety-contract-test/README.md

    ```

 ## Conclusion
 The results provide insights into the efficiency of various smart contract security mechanisms.
-Use the visualizations to identify optimal trade-offs between gas costs and transaction times.

----

-For more details, please refer to the [GitHub Repository](https://github.com/Pakhomovskii/solidety-contract-test).